peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-assertions.md

 Alternative names are "Verifiable Credential" or "Credential".

 Holder:
-: An entity that receives Verifiable Credentials and has control over them to present them to the Verifiers as Verifiable Presentations.
+: An entity that possesses Verifiable Credentials and has control over them to present them to the Verifiers as Verifiable Presentations.

 Credential Issuer: